grafana/grafana/docs/sources/panels/field-configuration-options.md

 1. Continue to add overrides to this field by clicking **Add override property**, or you can click **Add override** and select a different field to add overrides to.
 1. When finished, click **Save** to save all panel edits to the dashboard.

-## Filter options
+## Override matchers

-This section explains all available filter options for field overrides.
+This section explains all available matchers for field overrides.
 They are listed in alphabetical order.

-### Filter field by name
+### Match field by name

 Allows you to select a field from the list of all available fields that the override will be applied to.

-### Filter field by name using regex
+### Match field by name using regex

 Allows you to type in a regular expression against which fields to be overridden will be matched.

-### Filter field by type
+### Match field by type

 Allows you to select fields by their type (string, numeric, etc).